craigcosmo/demo-for-onibag/readme.md

 This build command will generates files like bundle.js, bundle.css, index.html and assets.
 Those are store in `dist` folder ready to be shipped.

-This build will create  one js file and one css file
+This build will create  one js file and one css file - `bundle.css` and `bundle.js`

+Wepack will auto insert css and js link into index.html

 The css and js file name will have hash as query string

-Auto insert css and js link into index.html

-When develop in local, if developer change code in webpack.config.js, the dev ser will restart

-On each build commnad, the dist folder will be deleted, new content will be created to replace immediately
+On each build commnad, the dist folder will be deleted, a new one with content will replace it.

-On each run command, when the run progress complete, a browser window will open

-The dev server is webpack dev server instead of a dedicate local node express server

-All the asset in image folder and font folder will be copied into it's relavent folders in dist
+All the asset in image folder and font folder will be copied into it's relavent folders in dist during the build

 ## Folder structure